1999 anti-US protests in China

-Anti-American protests in Nanjing following the US bombing of the Chinese embassy in Belgrade, 1999.

 From 8 May to 10 May 1999, anti-US and anti-NATO protests swept across China and the Chinese diaspora around the world, in response to the United States bombing of the Chinese embassy in Belgrade.
 Overwhelmingly perceived as a deliberate attack, crowds tens of thousands strong, led by students, demonstrated outside US and NATO embassies and consulates in major cities.
 Many protesters were violent, attacking consular buildings by throwing rocks, destroying vehicles, and setting fires, although no serious injuries occurred.
-Large-scale protests forced the temporary closure of every US Embassy and Consulate Generals in China: Beijing, Shanghai, Guangzhou, Chengdu, and Shenyang.
+Large-scale protests forced the temporary closure of every US Embassy and Consulate General in China: Beijing, Shanghai, Guangzhou, Chengdu, and Shenyang.
 Further protests occurred in Shenzhen, Nanjing, Lanzhou, Hong Kong and the Portuguese territory of Macau.
 This represented the largest student protests in China since the 1989 Tiananmen Square protests and massacre, and remained the largest movement in Beijing until the 2005 anti-Japanese demonstrations.
 Globally, Chinese students and diaspora peacefully protested outside US embassies.

+On 10 May, US President Bill Clinton publicly apologized for the bombing, also stating "I think it is very important to draw a clear distinction between a tragic mistake and a deliberate act of ethnic cleansing."
+In December, China agreed to compensate the US with for the demonstrations' damage to consular property, while the US compensated China with for the bombing.